-Rhode Island man dies in fall from Milwaukee drawbridge
+Man vacationing in Milwaukee dies in fall from drawbridge

 He suffered a head wound and was pronounced dead at the scene, investigators said.

 The bridge is controlled by the city’s Department of Public Works and its two halves are raised and lowered for boat traffic by someone working remotely who has two camera views of the span.
 The lights and bells were operational as the two sections were raised and crossing arms came down at each end of the bridge, according to investigators.

 Rosemarie Dujardin told investigators that her husband was hard of hearing and wore glasses.
 The medical examiner’s report said he was looking at an iPad while walking.

 Police said in a statement that there is no suspicion of a criminal act, but that the investigation continues.
-Authorities didn’t release the name of the person who was operating the bridge when the Dujardins were crossing it.
+Interim Public Works Commissioner Jerrel Kruschke said the employee who operated the bridge is in his fourth year and has conducted hundreds of bridge openings.
+He said the employee has been put on leave and offered counseling.

+The department said in a statement that about half of the city’s 20 bridges are operated remotely, calling it “a safe and standard industry practice.”